The National Child Measurement Programme

 What happens in the child measurement programme?

-If you have a child in reception (ages 4 and 5) or year 6 (ages 10 and 11), you'll receive a letter with more information from your local authority before your child is measured.
+If you have a child in reception (ages 4 and 5) or year 6 (ages 10 and 11), you'll receive a letter with more information from your local council before your child is measured.

 They'll make sure the measurements are done sensitively and in private, and your child's results will not be shared with teachers or other children.

 Why is it important that my child is measured?

 Your child's measurements will be used to check they're in the healthy weight range.
-If your child is overweight, you can get support from your local authority or NHS services.
+If your child is above a healthy weight, you can get support from your local council or NHS services.

 Your child does not have to take part, but every child who's measured is contributing to the national picture about how children are growing.

 The more children who take part, the clearer that picture will be.
-The information collected helps your local NHS plan and provide better health services for the children in your area.
+The information collected helps your local NHS and local council plan and provide better health services for the children in your area.

 How do I find out my child's results?

 In other areas, parents will need to contact their local council to find out their child's measurements.

 The letter sent by your local provider before the measurements take place will explain how you'll be informed about your child's results.

-If you already know your child's height and weight and want to know if they're a healthy weight for their age, height and sex, you can check using our healthy weight calculator.
+If you already know your child's height and weight and want to know if they're a healthy weight for their age, height and sex, you can check using the healthy weight calculator.
 It can be used by everyone in your family.

-If you're concerned that your child might be underweight or overweight, speak to a GP, school nurse or health visitor, who can offer advice and support.
+If you're concerned that your child might be underweight or above a healthy weight, speak to a GP, school nurse or health visitor, who can offer advice and support.

 Why do we need to take the measurements?

 The body mass index (BMI) measure used by healthcare professionals is a good way of finding out whether a child is a healthy weight.

 This is something you may have done when your child was a baby using the growth charts in the Personal Child Health Record (red book).